Does the Novel Really Need Improvement?

 I’m a writer and a web person.
 I love words, whether they’re on a printed page or a glowing screen.
 However, reading a novel is really an intimate experience that you create yourself, one that requires focused attention to enjoy.
 A web site with all sorts of bells and whistles detracts from that experience.
 I’m all in favor of the web but there’s a reason why novels have been with us for hundreds of years – it’s a format that works.

-One thought on “Does the Novel Really Need Improvement?”
+One response to “Does the Novel Really Need Improvement?”

 Leave a Reply